Kzug/AccessibilityHomework/README.md

 2) changed div footer in the same way

 3) added nav tag inside header, deleted div - also changed css

+4) consolidated classes in main section and side section

+5) added comments to html and css

+6) replaced the side section class div with an aside class

+7) replaced divs with sections

+8) added alts to images